-Our primary sources of liquidity are the funds generated by operations and our revolving unsecured line of credit with KeyBank.
+Our primary sources of liquidity are funds generated by operations, proceeds from the sales of marketable securities, and our revolving unsecured line of credit with KeyBank.

-We primarily employ an asset light operating strategy.
+We employ a primarily asset-light operating strategy.
 Substantially all of the tractors and more than 50% of the trailers utilized in our business are provided by our owner-operators and we have no capital expenditure requirements relating to this equipment.
 As a result, our capital expenditure requirements are limited in comparison to most large trucking companies which maintain sizable fleets of owned tractors and trailers, requiring significant capital expenditures.